Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 Initial stage
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Before importing an .dm3 -file into AutoAtom, one will usually find it beneficial to prepare the image in a specific way.
+Before importing an .dm3 -file into AutomAl, one will usually find it beneficial to prepare the image in a specific way.
 Using a program such as digital micrograph (DMG), one should apply a fft-mask to reduce the noise in the image.
 In addition, one could use digital micrograph's scaling algorithm to upscale the image if it is small and/or low magnification (The scale should typically not be any lower than \~6 pm / pixel).
 These preparation steps will greatly